rgtoronto/Coursera_Capstone/prediction_severity_car_accident.md

 dtypes: float64(4), int64(12), object(22)
 memory usage: 56.4+ MB
 ```
-Also I quickly check on the `SERVERITYCODE`, found the data also is balanced.
-This actually lead me to use classification as supervised deta modeling method.
+Also I quickly check on the `SERVERITYCODE`, found the data also is uneven distributed.
 ```
 1    136485
 2     58188